There Must Be More to Life Than This

+Production

+Michael Jackson had been a fan of Queen's during their initial breakout in the U.S., having regularly attended their twelve performances at The Forum between 1977 and 1982.
+He proposed that he and Mercury collaborate on three songs, to which Mercury agreed.

+Working together, Mercury and Jackson soon found that they opposing personalities, and the two Mercury's frustration over Jackson's insistence that one or more of his pets be allowed to attend recording sessions.
+There are conflicting sources on whether Jackson's llama Louie or his chimp Bubbles was the offending animal.
+According to manager Jim Beach Mercury told him "Can you get me out of here?
+I'm recording with a llama."
+According to author David Wigg, Mercury grew frustrated because of Jackson's insistence that Bubbles be in the studio.
+According to Wigg, "Michael made Bubbles sit between them and would turn to the chimp between takes and ask, 'Don't you think that was lovely?'
+Or, 'Do you think we should do that again?'
+After a few days of this, Freddie just exploded ...
+'I'm not performing with a fucking chimp sitting next to me each night.'"
+On the flip side, Jackson wasn't keen on Mercury's recreational drug use during their recording sessions.
+Following an incident where Jackson caught Mercury snorting cocaine, Mercury returned to London soon after and the tracks remained unfinished.

+Mercury also cited scheduling difficulties, saying:

+Mercury was able to secure the rights to "There Must Be More to Life Than This", leading to it becoming a track on Mr. Bad Guy.
+The other two, "State of Shock" and "Victory", are principally controlled by Jackson's estate.

 Queen and Michael Jackson version

 After Michael Jackson's death in 2009, Queen guitarist Brian May and drummer Roger Taylor took steps to secure all three Mercury/Jackson duets, with a view to releasing them in 2012.
 However, Taylor likened dealing with the Michael Jackson Estate to "wading through glue".
 Eventually, the parties agreed for "There Must Be More to Life Than This" alone to be released.
 "I was very pleased we had three new tracks to put on Queen Forever," said Taylor.
 "As well as the Michael Jackson track 'There Must Be More to Life than This', there is another song Freddie did with him, called 'State of Shock', with a massive rock sound.
 But we could only have one track with Michael, which is a great shame."

-A contributing factor to the delay from the time it was recorded was Mercury's frustration over Jackson's insistence that his pet llama be allowed to attend recording sessions.
-According to manager Jim Beach Mercury told him "Can you get me out of here.
-I'm recording with a llama."
-Jackson wasn't keen on Mercury's recreational drug use during their recording sessions.
-Mercury returned to London soon after and the track remained unfinished.

 The version on Queen Forever was produced and mixed by William Orbit, containing the original backing track from the Hot Space sessions with May on guitar, Taylor on drums and John Deacon on bass.
 An alternative mix by May was rejected in favour of Orbit's.
 A solo version recorded by Jackson has been recorded and leaked but remains unreleased.